 Because it’s applied in a dry medium, plants take more time to absorb it than in liquid form.
 They work slower and u can’t feed your plants often if you use dry nutrients.

 Frequently Asked Questions

 We often face some questions about hydroponic nutrients.
-So, we thought to categorize some of the frequently asked questions about the hydroponic nutrients.
+So, we thought to categorize some of the frequently asked questions about hydroponic nutrients.
 Here are some of a few-

 How do I check hydroponic nutrient levels?

 Most hydroponic nutrient systems specify two important measurements: pH and EC.
 Nitrogen-bearing nutrients such as nitrogen, phosphorous, and potassium need to be present in the water solution in different concentrations than root benefits such as calcium, magnesium, and sulfur.